reeddunkle/Codjo/References/Optimizing.md

         print(num)
 ```

-Each for-loop requires _n_ iterations, and there are two for-loops, so you might assume its complexity would be `O(2n)`.
+Each for-loop requires _n_ iterations, and there are two for-loops, and it seems like its time complexity would be `O(2n)`.
 It isn't, however, it's still just `O(n)`.

 When I've asked someone to explain this, they point out that constants aren't very important when talking about really big numbers.
-This is true, but I think this answer is rather unsatisfying, and that it overlooks the goal of this sort of analysis.
+This is true, but I think this answer is rather unsatisfying, and that it misses part of the goal with this sort of analysis.

-A better explanation, in my opinion, is to point out that we're concerned with how the function responds to different inputs.
+An important part of the explanation, in my opinion, is that we're concerned with how the function responds to different inputs.
 When you frame it like this, it's easier to see that we can drop the constant, because the constant doesn't change with the input.

 Now, take _this_ example, with the same input `[0, 4, 6, 3, 2, 7, 5, 1, 8, 8]`: